About substandard properties

 All properties currently subject to a substandard property order under the Act are listed on the register.

 Conditions that make a property substandard

-A property can be declared substandard if it does not comply with minimum housing standards (section 5.2) and is a health or safety risk.
+A property can be declared substandard if it does not comply with minimum housing standards (section 5.2 of the Act) and is a health or safety risk.
 Some examples include:

 - inadequate kitchen, bathroom, toilet or laundry facilities

 - structures that are at risk of collapse.

 Anyone can make a complaint about the standard of any residential property.
 If you are renting the property, you should: